Skip to main content

-Baltic Birch vs Brazilian Pine Plywood: A Comparison for European Importers
+Baltic Birch vs Brazilian Pine Plywood Compared

-May 13, 2026·8 min read
+May 13, 2026·6 min read

-Baltic Birch vs Brazilian Pine Plywood: A Comparison for European Importers
+Baltic Birch vs Brazilian Pine Plywood Compared

 Before February 2022, Baltic birch plywood dominated the European market for furniture components, CNC machining, cabinet-making, and structural applications.
 Russia and Belarus supplied the majority of it.
 Western sanctions following the invasion of Ukraine effectively ended that supply chain for most European and North American buyers.